johnharp/blog-code/content/post/ASPNET-MVC-Dry-UI/index.md

 under the Views/Shared directory, when used in multiple views.
 Partial views are named with a leading underscore to differentiate them.

+One common use for partial views is to extract the common, repeated portions of a site (such as the main menu, sidebar, and footer) and refer to them in all pages.
+The main \_Layout page is also a partial view.

 ![Using Partial Views Figure.](PartialViewsFigure1.png "Partial Views")

 As a simple example, consider a reusable partial view that renders